linode/docs/docs/databases/elasticsearch/a-guide-to-elasticsearch-plugins.md

 ## What are Elasticsearch Plugins?

 [Elasticsearch](https://www.elastic.co/products/elasticsearch) is an open-source, scalable search engine.
-Although Elasticsearch supports a wide variety of features out-of-the-box, Elasticsearch can also be extended by a variety of [_plugins_](https://www.elastic.co/guide/en/elasticsearch/plugins/6.1/index.html) to enhance its functionality.
+Although Elasticsearch supports a wide variety of features out-of-the-box, it can also be extended by a variety of [plugins](https://www.elastic.co/guide/en/elasticsearch/plugins/6.1/index.html) to enhance its functionality.
 Features such as PDF processing and advanced analysis techniques can improve an existing Elasticsearch setup.

-This guide will explain to how install and use a variety of useful Elasticsearch plugins.
-In addition to basic Elasticsearch installation steps, some basic examples using the Elasticsearch API will also be demonstrated.
+This guide will explain to how install several Elasticsearch plugins and interact with them using the Elasticsearch API.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you're not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.